microsoft/AdaptiveCards/specs/DesignDiscussions/DotNetTemplate.md

 ],
 ```
 ### Parsing Strategy
-Since introduction of a new data context happens only in a pair and only an obj can include the pair, the Obj is the natural place to handle the data context.
+Since the introduction of a new data context happens only in a pair, and only an obj can include the pair, the Obj is the natural place to handle the data context.
 In VisitObj method, it filters through the method's current context's children which are pairs, and tries to catch a data context node.
-(*Do we use first one we see, or do we have to see all of them?*) Current design tentatively uses the first one it sees for the performance reason.
+ Current design tentatively uses the first one it sees for the performance reason.
 When a data context node is encountered, it call a base visit method with the node, then the method resolved into VisitTemplateData method.
 The method, creates a data context object with a field that indicates Array if set.
 The data context object parse the value in the pair of the data context node into JArray object if it's array, otherwise into JObject
 The newly created data context object is set to current context.
 In current design, it uses a stack for this purpose.
 When the method returns to the VisitObj method, data context is set, and translation can continue.
 Please refer to **Figure 4**
+* Do we use first data context we see, or do we have to see all of them?

 # Translation
 ## Expansion in Basic Form